Halloween safety tips are an important topic for homesteaders because there are additional concerns that urban families may not need to consider.

 6. Halloween Candy Concerns

 One of the most exciting aspects of Halloween is loads of candy youngsters collect.
-But there are a few hidden dangers that both you and your children should be aware of before digging into the sweet harvest.
+However, there are a few hidden dangers that both you and your children should be aware of before digging into the sweet harvest.

-Before you allow your children to dig in, sort through the candy and remove hard candy that could easily become lodged in your child’s throat if swallowed whole.
+Before you allow your children to dig in, sort through the candy, and remove hard candy that could easily become lodged in your child’s throat if swallowed whole.
 Older children may be permitted to eat this kind of candy, but even an adult can choke on hard candy, so use your discretion.

 Also use caution with gooey taffies, caramel, or marshmallows as these kinds of candy are also choking hazards.